 From Rougon, the best is to take the route des Crêtes, it will lead you to 14 Belevedere overlooking the canyon.
 We stopped at the Carelle Belvedere only because of a lake of time but you should plan at least 3 hours if you would like to do more stops.
 From the Carelle Belvedere we could already went for a little hike (bring your hiking shoes with you) and observe some eagle and vulture.
 Truly breathtaking.

 During the afternoon we stopped at the Sainte Croix lake to fresh up.
-The Sainte Croix lake is a huge artificial lake We rented a pedalo on the lake and wandered into the Canyon.
+The Sainte Croix lake is a huge artificial lake situated in the Verdon Gorge.
+We rented a pedalo on the lake and wandered into the Verdon Canyon.
 We had a little swim in the cool water and at the end of the afternoon we headed to our Last stop : Moustier Sainte Marie.

-If you don’t feel like going up, Moustier still has lots to offer.
+If you don’t feel like going up, Moustiers still has lots to offer.
 It has very cute and colorfull streets and the natural waterfall that goes through the village is quite impressive.
-For those who want to shop something, Moustier is very famous for it’s faience.
+For those who want to shop something, Moustier is very famous for it’s pottery.

 Tip : Hotels can be quite expensive and full in the Verdon area but there are many very cheap camping so it is best to bring up your tent for a night or two 😉